 The sharper intellect draws to itself

-A world discerned where many cannot delve.
+Pellucid worlds where many cannot delve.

 © Loubert S Suddaby.
 All Rights Reserved.